 5 mobile merchant services to help your business grow

-As more and more consumers use mobile wallets, merchants who don’t adapt this technology risk falling behind.
-By December of 2015, Deloitte estimated that 5% of the world's approximately 600 million near-field communication-enabled phones were used to submit a payment one or more times per month.1 What’s more, Forrester predicts that Americans will spend $142 billion using mobile payments by 2019.2 Widespread adoption of mobile merchant services is just ramping up, so it’s important businesses stay ahead of this trend.
+As more and more consumers use mobile wallets like Android Pay and Apple Pay, merchants who don’t adapt this technology risk falling behind.
+By December of 2015, Deloitte estimated that 5 percent of the world's approximately 600 million near-field communication-enabled phones were used to submit a payment one or more times per month.1 What’s more, Forrester predicts that Americans will spend $142 billion using mobile payments by 2019.2 Widespread adoption of mobile merchant services is just ramping up, so it’s important businesses stay ahead of this trend.

 Why choose mobile payments